Problem solving

 Stay calm if the other driver won’t agree

 One of the most stressful scenarios after an accident is the other driver refusing to accept fault or refusing to sign the report.
+The argument can escalate and both parties may be tense.
 First, know this: for the adjuster report to be drawn up, both parties must take part and sign.
 This is the core rule that keeps the process fair and binding.

 Document the scene anyway